 As legal counsel, he negotiated agreements with both foreign governments and state agencies, obtaining his graduate education in Oregon, Oklahoma, and the District of Columbia, where he graduated from the Squadron Officer School at the Air War College.

-John is an active volunteer in diverse non-profit organizations: He is the current Chairman of the Doña Ana County Airport Advisory Board; active with the Sons of the American Revolution; is VP of the Texas SPCA, and works with the Center for Project Spotlight; Political Asylum Project (TX), and the Honduras Outreach organization.
-Along with two other FASF Trustees, Col. Orton is an active member of the USAF Auxiliary, the Civil Air Patrol (CAP) Composite Squadron 024 which is based at Las Cruces, NM International Airport.
+John is an active volunteer in diverse non-profit organizations: He served for several terms as Chairman of the Doña Ana County Airport Advisory Board; is active with the Sons of the American Revolution; was VP of the Texas SPCA, and works with the Center for Project Spotlight; Political Asylum Project (TX), and the Honduras Outreach organization.
+Along with two other FASF Trustees, Col. Orton is an active member of the USAF Auxiliary, the Civil Air Patrol (CAP) Composite Squadron 024 which is based at Las Cruces, NM International Airport, where he is presently the Squadron Commander.
 He is also a member of the Oregon, Texas, and DC BAR.

 Since his elevation to the Advisory Board, John has become one of our most active Advisors, regularly consulting with the current Board of Trustees about various plans, issues, and other priority matters.